 Here is an outline of how a typical steel building project progresses:

 2. Engineering.
-Once the basic design is complete and you've paid a deposit, an engineer needs to create the specifications and blueprints for the building.
+Once the basic design is chosen, and you've paid a deposit, an engineer will create the specifications and blueprints for the building, if they have not already come with the building.
 The blueprints will specify what materials should be used and what loads the building will need to be able to withstand to meet local building codes.

 3. Fabrication and delivery.
 After the blueprints are signed off on, the real production begins.
 The beams, posts, girders, side and roof panels, and even the fasteners to hold the building together are all produced at a factory, then shipped to your construction site.
 The parts are pre-cut to the exact dimensions you need, pre-drilled, and ready to be bolted together.
 This step can take 3 to 6 weeks.